2022 California Golden Bears baseball team

-The 2022 California Golden Bears baseball team represents the University of California, Berkeley in the 2022 NCAA Division I baseball season.
-The Golden Bears play their home games at Evans Diamond as a member of the Pac-12 Conference.
-They are led by head coach Mike Neu, in his 5th season at Cal.
+The 2022 California Golden Bears baseball team represented the University of California, Berkeley in the 2022 NCAA Division I baseball season.
+The Golden Bears played their home games at Evans Diamond as a member of the Pac-12 Conference.
+They were led by head coach Mike Neu, in his 5th season at Cal.

 Previous season

 The Golden Bears finished with a record of 29–26, and 15–15 in conference play.
 The Golden Bears were not selected to compete in the 2021 NCAA Division I baseball tournament.